Mesothelioma and Veterans

 For most veterans, your occupation or role in the military and where and how you served will likely serve as evidence that your asbestos-related illness developed as a result of your exposure during active duty.

 However, when you file a VA claim, you’ll likely undergo a medical examination.
-The VA typically requests a nexus letter — a document stating an official medical opinion about the relationship between your history of asbestos exposure in the military and your disease.
+The VA typically requests a nexus letter.
+This document states an official medical opinion about the relationship between your history of asbestos exposure in the military and your disease.

 Filing a VA claim can be overwhelming.
-Claims need to be filed exactly in accordance with VA criteria or else veterans risk having their claim delayed or rejected.
+Claims need to be filed exactly in accordance with VA criteria or else veterans risk having their claims delayed or rejected.

-Many veterans assume that if they are awarded disability benefits from the VA for their condition, then they must use the VA health care system for treatment.
+Many veterans assume if they are awarded disability benefits from the VA, they must use the VA health care system for treatment.
 This isn’t true.
+The VA health care system does employ some of the nation’s top mesothelioma specialists.
+Which cancer center you receive treatment through is entirely up to you.